Appraisal review is a much-debated practice

 Most recently Accenture set the business world alight when they announced they were ditching the annual performance review for regular one-to-one meetings.

-With so much conflicting advice and speculation it’s difficult for you, the SME owner, to know how to move forward.
+With so much conflicting advice and speculation, it’s difficult for you, the SME owner, to know how to move forward.
 Much of course depends on the size, maturity or culture of your business.
-Very small businesses where the owner oversees a small workforce start out with little need for a formalised system as feedback is often being given on a day to day basis.
-Once a business has grown and/or the owner hands over management of employees to another then it’s usual that systems are put in place to ensure consistency and standards/targets are met across the business.
+Very small businesses where the owner oversees a small workforce start out with little need for a formalised system.
+Feedback is often being given on a day to day basis.
+Once a business has grown.
+The owner usually hands over management of employees to another.
+It is at this time systems are put in place.
+These systems ensure consistency and standards/targets are met across the business.

 In my own experience, performance appraisals have had mixed levels of success.
-There are many components which determine effectiveness, such as employee mindset and personality; manager skill and flexibility; as well as complexity of the performance management system itself.
+There are many components which determine effectiveness.
+These include factors such as employee mindset and personality; manager skill and flexibility; as well as the complexity of the performance management system itself.

 I’ve seen many instances of failing performance appraisal systems where the expectation was that the performance appraisal meeting was a one size fits all for all elements of the performance management system, which clearly wouldn’t work.

-When regular meetings, between manager and employer, are held with a focus on driving up performance, rather than reviewing performance, it takes away the ‘tick box’ mentality and creates a continuous improvement culture, which will by its very focus lead to better results.
+When regular meetings, between manager and employer, are held with a focus on driving up performance, rather than reviewing performance, it takes away the ‘tick box’ mentality.
+This then creates a continuous improvement culture, which will by its very focus lead to better results.

 Whatever you decide, an appraisal or review system is only one single part of a wider performance management system.
 Typically a performance management system will:

-- Measure how well your workforce is doing and be able to agree with each employee their contribution to achieve business objectives.
+- Measure how well your workforce is doing and be able to agree with each employee their contribution to achieving business objectives.